A guide for schools and education professionals

 Unauthorised absence

 At the head teacher’s discretion, absence may be authorised for genuine illness, or for reasons of religious belief or for family trauma.
 Any absence not approved by the headteacher is an unauthorised absence.
-The online form is to be used to request consideration of legal action for pupils who have taken unauthorised leave of absence.
+The form below is to be used to request consideration of legal action for pupils who have taken unauthorised leave of absence.

 Education – Pupil migration LA return